BartoszPiotrowski/lean-premise-selection/README.md

 ```

 Random forest model will be trained and saved, and its predictions will be saved
-and compared against the true labels in terms of the Cover measure defined in
+and compared against the true labels in terms of the Cover measure specified in
 `util/cover.py`.